-In case the Time Off content has been implemented in your Employee Central instance, you will need to adapt the data existing in the Time Off Information block, more precisely the value of field Work Schedule needs to be adapted to fit to the Standard Weekly Hours.
+In case the Time Off content has already been implemented in your Employee Central instance when changing the job information, you will need to adapt the data existing in the Time Off Information block, more precisely the value of field Work Schedule needs to be adapted to fit to the Standard Weekly Hours.

 Most likely you will need to adapt the compensation information, too.
 For this, make changes in the Compensation block of the Change Job and Compensation Info dialog box as appropriate.
 Adapt, for example, the value of the Amount field related to the appropriate salary pay component.

 Choose the Save button to save the record.
-A workflow is trigged, which you need to confirm.
-The workflow is sent to the 2nd level manager of the employee, who needs to approve the job change such that the changes become effective in the system.

-Note

-In case for the country of the employee’s employment no appropriate event reason is delivered for event Job Change, and you use another event instead, then possibly no workflow is triggered; instead, upon saving, the changes become effective immediately in the system.
+If a workflow is configured in the system for a Job Change event, submitting the form triggers a workflow and the form is sent to the next processor for approval.
+The job change for the employee takes effect in the system only upon approval.

 Result

-After the 2nd level manager of the employee has approved the job change, the changes become effective in the system and the employee can apply for a concurrent employment.
+Once the job change becomes effective in the system, the employee can apply for a concurrent employment.

 Overview Table